tjujingzong/NLPCC2026-Task8-FIIA/README.md

 A: The released dataset, which contains 1,089 data items, is the only official dataset for this task.
 It is not a practice set.
 No additional test set will be released during the leaderboard competition stage; only the evaluation system backend and leaderboard entry will be opened at that time.
 At the current stage, participating teams may already use the official dataset to select samples, adapt texts, conduct self-testing, and rank their candidate samples.

 **Q2: Do I need to adapt all 1,089 data items?**
-A: No. Participating teams may freely select samples from the 1,089 official data items for adaptation and submit the samples that show better attack performance in self-testing.
+A: No. Participating teams may freely select items from the dataset for adaptation and only submit the samples that show better attack performance in self-testing.
 At most 200 samples will be counted toward the final score.
-If a submission file contains more than 200 samples, the system will only evaluate the first 200 samples in the submitted file.
-Therefore, teams are advised to complete sample filtering and ordering before submission.

 **Q3: What role do the two large language models specified in this task play?**
 A: The two large language models specified in this task, Qwen and DeepSeek, serve as the “target models to be attacked.”
 Specifically, participating teams need to construct `text_attack` and call the specified model using the unified prompt provided in the task instructions, so that the model outputs a T/F/U answer for the given `hypothesis`.
 Each item should be queried 10 times, and the results of these 10 responses should be recorded.